Has someone asked you to Describe your faith, and you end up feeling like a deer caught in the headlights?

 The Best Parts

 The beauty of Chautona’s work is two-fold: firstly, it often serves as a mirror of character flaws and virtues.
-Second, that while each of the books or sets stand alone, characters have a way of popping up again in other books.
+Second, while each of the books or sets stand alone, characters have a way of popping up again in other books.
 So if you enjoy this, and want to know more about someone, you usually can.

 For example, you can find some of these ladies in The Agency Files, Past Forward, and Oh, Gracious.

-If you like romantic comedy, self sacrifice done well, or Christianity lived out, you should give this a try.
+If you like romantic comedy, self-sacrifice done well, or Christianity lived out, you should give this a try.

 *Note, there is one woman who has a mental breakdown, which is not treated lightly.
 It’s given the respect it is due.